Duelfer-Solutions/sfdx-developer/_posts/2023-05-08-formula-fields-before-context.markdown

 ## Case Study Scenario:

-Let's say that a retail business needs to populate a `Total_Value__c` field on each Opportunity based on a calculation that adds together the values from three other fields also on the Opportunity object.
-This calculation happens in the before context of an update trigger on the Opportunity object.
+Let's say that a retail business has a custom field on the Opportunity object called `Total_Value__c` that's quite complex and requires Apex code to calculate.
+Their developers have written this calculation in the Opportunity before trigger, pulling together a number of fields from the Opportunity object and a related object, `Proposal__c`.

-Prior to the calculation, the fields on the Opportunity object are overwritten by a custom object that tracks proposals, called Proposal__c.
-Whenever a proposal is saved, it triggers the update for the Opportunity.

-This trigger calls another class that contains the logic to overwrite the three field values on the Opportunity based on data from a related proposal.
-Here’s an example of what the class in our ficitional scenario might look like:
+As good developers, they needed to support a couple formula fields that the company's admins put together.
+So their calculation used both standard input fields and formula fields.
+They abstracted these calculations into a utility class, called `CalculateValues` which is called from the Opportunity trigger and looks something like the following:

 ```apex
 /*